umdenes100/website_faq/README.md

 Make sure to delete any text boxes and text before exporting as a pdf as well.

 If the cut stops partway through, check that the piece of acrylic or birch is not right up to the edges of the laser bed.
-If it is, move it away from the edges slightly and start over.
+If it is, move it away from the edges by about 2 inches and start over.

 #### Q. Why are my servos, motors, and or other linear actions (components which run continuously) not working even though enough voltage is being applied?

 A. Check for common ground!
 The H-Bridge and Arduino should be commonly grounded.
 If two components that have ground terminals aren't connected, they will be "communicating" at different voltage levels and will most likely not work.

-#### Q. Why isn’t my text showing up on the Vision System debug console?

-A. Check the code.
-Is the program only running once in the setup() function?
-Make sure that there is something in the setup that is not in loop and that there is something in both.
-Also check that you are not printing to serial but to the vision system.
-Finally,try looking over your code and see if it makes sense and is doing what you think it should.

-Other non-code related issues you could check for: Are the Tx and Rx pins connected properly (view wifi module FAQ)?
-Is the module getting enough power (again, view wifi module FAQ)?
-Is the program only running once in the setup() function?

-If the answer was no to any of the above questions, change that and then try again.